KhaledMosaad/instabug_chat_system/README.md

       - For now i make the number of workers 2 for each queue because it depend on ROR-application
 * Cron job to update the chats count and message count every 45 minutes
 * Use Elasticsearch to search for messages in spacific chat
+* Optimize Database queries with creating proper indices on database schema

 # Used Gems